-If you wish to trade on the street you need permission
+If you wish to sell goods on the street you need permission

 You will need public liability insurance before you commence trading.